ebi-jdispatcher/webservice-clients/java/README.txt

 Generate all the stubs:

+  ant stubs

+Generate stubs for a specific SOAP library, e.g. Apache Axis 1.x:

-  ant stubs-all
+  ant axis1-stubs

 Generate stubs for a specific service, e.g. WSWUBlast:

-  ant stubs-wswublast
+  ant axis1-stubs-wublast

-Note: since ant does not support remote dependency checking the stubs will be re-generated each time this target is called.
+Note: since ant does not support remote dependency checking the stubs will be re-generated each time these targets are called.

-2. Compile and package into jars:
+2. Compile

   ant

-or
+3. Compile and package into jars:

-  ant jars
+  ant jar

 Running Clients
 ---------------